 In addition, recent reports have identified that a good amount of seafood sold in supermarkets and restaurants in the United States is mislabeled.
 A report from Time Magazine noted that 43% of salmon was mislabeled in a recent study—and 69% of that mislabeling was farmed Atlantic salmon being sold as wild.

-All salmon is nutrient-dense and contain a good amount of lean protein, heart-healthy fats, and is packed with vitamins and minerals.
+All salmon is nutrient-dense and contain a goodly amount of lean protein, heart-healthy fats, and is packed with vitamins and minerals.
 What remains questionable is the feed that farmed salmon are given, which can account for an increased chance of toxicity with potential higher levels of pesticides and PCBs, and antibiotics.
-Farmed salmon tend to have a flabby texture and flavor, as they are in general fattier, but not with the right kind of fats.
+Salmon farmers would like the public to believe that eating farmed fish “saves” wild fish, but in reality aquaculture has done little to reduce pressure on wild fish stocks, as much of the feed for farmed salmon is wild fish.
+Some times, it can take as much as 10 pounds of wild fish to make 1 pound of farmed salmon.
+Salmon farmers have worked to improve these ratios, but salmon farming in Norway has almost completely wiped out the wild salmon runs there.
+In addition, salmon farms in Canada are contaminating wild salmon with a blood virus piscine ortoeovirus (PRV).
+It is believed that PRV causes king salmon red blood cells to rupture.
+Meanwhile a good number of king salmon runs are in decline in British Columbia.
+Canada has done little to shift salmon farms outside of wild salmon migration routes.
+It is the bane of many Alaskan fishermen that salmon farming continues in British Columbia, where it is believed that not only that PRV is being spread to wild salmon, but there are also numerous clean-up issues in waters where salmon are farmed.
+In addition, Farmed salmon tend to have a flabby texture and flavor, as they are in general fattier, but not with the right kind of fats.
 Farmed salmon have varying degrees of the heart-healthy Omega-3s for which wild salmon are prized, but usually not in the same beneficial ratio to Omega-6s.
 This Omega-3:Omega-6 ratio truly makes wild salmon stand out.

 With all this information on the variety of salmon out there, wouldn’t you want to know what kind of salmon is on the menu?